-- Licensure candidates must provide transcript(s) as evidence of a baccalaureate degree from an accredited college or university. - Provide evidence that the final 60 credit hours of undergraduate and/or graduate courses demonstrate a minimum GPA of 2.75. - Approval by the program faculty.
+- Provide transcript(s) as evidence of a baccalaureate degree from an accredited college or university. - Provide evidence that the final 60 credit hours of undergraduate and/or graduate courses demonstrate a minimum GPA of 2.75. - Credit towards required courses in the program will only be awarded for grades of C or higher.